tim-fan/festivity_maps/README.md

 ## Previous approach (2024): CLIP

-Previously I used [CLIP](https://openai.com/index/clip/) as a zero-shot classifier to derive per-image class probabilties for "festively lit house at night" vs "house at night".
+Previously I used [CLIP](https://openai.com/index/clip/) as a zero-shot classifier to derive per-image class probabilities for "festively lit house at night" vs "house at night".
 Then I used the festive class probability as the output metric.

 This worked OK to detect festive houses, but was not great at quantifying just how festive a display is compared to another.